olliechick/ence260-game/README.md

-To load the program onto the board, run `make program` on each board from the team215 directory.
+To load the program onto the board, run `make program` on each board from the root directory.

 To start the program, click the button.